brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 The purpose is the same as above, only in reverse.
 The implementation is different.
 The code is found in the preemph() function.

 The code implements an FIR high-pass filter with two taps.
-The parameters are:
+Formatting into Direct Form I gives these parameters:

 ```
 b = [ 17610, -17610 ]
 ```

-There's also an adjustment value of 13404 that is applied which results in a gain of about 2.4 being added to the filter.
+There's also an adjustment value of 13404 that is applied resulting in a gain of about 2.4x in the filter.
 This puts the 0dB point at around 300 Hz.

 The implementation is in fixed point.
 The result is scaled down by >>15